artisticat1/obsidian-latex-suite/DOCS.md

 # Documentation
 ## Snippets
-Snippets are formatted as follows:
+*Snippets* are shortcuts that allow you to insert certain text based on certain triggers.
+The structure of a snippet is as follows:

 ```typescript
 {